mwfj/CMU_15213_CSAPP3E_Lab/Linking/README.md

 + `COMMON `: Uninitialized global variables
 + `.bss` : Uninitialzed static variables, and global or static variables that are initialized to zero.

+When the compiler is translating some module and symbols with the same name, say, x, it does not know if other modules also define x, and if so, it cannot predict which of the multiple instances of x the linker might choose.
+So **the compiler defers the decision to the linker by assigning x to** `COMMON`.
+On the other hand, if x is initialized to zero, then it is a strong symbol, so the compiler can confidently assign it to `.bss`.
+Similarly, **static symbols are unique by construction**, so the compiler can confidently assign them to either `.data` or `.bss`.

 ### 1. Global symbols

 Global symbols **defined** by module `m `and that **can be referenced by other modules**.
 Global linker symbols correspond to ***nostatic*** C functions and global variables.